 The Team

 At Ceramic Souls, our team is the heart of the studio—dedicated potters, teachers, and creatives who are passionate about sharing the art of clay.
-From guiding your first wheel throw to keeping the studio running smoothly, each team member brings expertise, artistry, and a love for the craft.
+From guiding your first wheel throwing or hand building lesson to keeping the studio running smoothly, each team member brings expertise, artistry, and a love for the craft.
 Meet the people who make Ceramic Souls more than just a studio—it’s a community.

 Julia Ducayet